 Houston No refusal weekends: What you need to know.

 There’s been a lot of talk about Houston No Refusal Weekends trying to increase DWI arrests.
-No Refusal Weekends are when officers pull you over, suspect that you’re intoxicated and you refuse to take the breath or blood test.
-The officer then gets a warrant from a judge to “compel” you to take a blood test.
+No Refusal Weekends are when officers pull you over for suspected driving under the influence of alcohol, and you can not refuse to take a field sobriety or breathalyzer test.
+Normally, if pulled over for suspected driving under the influence, you may refuse a test and the officer will have to get a warrant from a judge to perform the test.

 No Refusal Weekends are especially popular during holidays such as St. Patrick’s Day, Memorial Day, Independence Day, Labor Day and New Year’s Eve.